-- The Re-invention of Philosophy as a Way of Life.
-With colleagues in Australia (Michael Ure at Monash and Matthew Sharpe at Deakin) I am working on a three-year long 'Discovery Project' funded by the Australian Research Council.
+I am also working with colleagues in Australia (Michael Ure at Monash and Matthew Sharpe at Deakin) on a three-year long 'Discovery Project' on the Re-invention of Philosophy as a Way of Life and funded by the Australian Research Council.
 Many ancient philosophical schools thought the goal of philosophy was to enable individuals to achieve happiness or flourishing.
 This research examines modern reinventions of this ancient philosophical ideal.
 It asks whether these reinventions give us sound reasons for believing that contemporary philosophy can and ought to facilitate well-being, and it acknowledges the need to undertake a fresh inquiry into what well-being means for us today.
 The research has resulted in a book series with Bloomsbury Press that will feature a number of publications, including translations of neglected texts in post-Kantian European philosophy, scholarly monographs, and a Companion volume.
-Thinkers to be examined include Schopenhauer, Nietzsche, Emerson, Guyau, Bergson, Camus, Deleuze, Foucault, and Hadot.

 Keith Ansell-Pearson interviewed by Joe Gelonesi, The Philosopher’s Zone, ABC 2015